Weekend Getaways in Vermont

 I browsed local galleries, toured the ECHO Leahy Center for Lake Champlain, and rounded out the evening with live music at a downtown venue.

-My favorite part was the rooms, designed with simple elegance: plush beds, natural textures, and large windows that opened to views of Lake Champlain or the Green Mountains.
+My favorite part was my room for three nights, designed with simple elegance: plush beds, natural textures, and large windows that opened to views of Lake Champlain or the Green Mountains.

 I loved the little touches like local artwork, Vermont-made blankets, and artisanal bath products that made the stay feel personal and special.